 Do a Thorough Evaluation

-The first thing that you should do is to ensure that you do a thorough evaluation of the ERP and the implementation vendors.
+The first thing you should do is ensure that you do a thorough evaluation of the ERP and the implementation vendors.
 You may like to read my previous article on “How to Select ERP for SME” for more information.